Modular session types for objects

 A program consists of a sequence of class declarations $D$.
 In the core language, types in a top-level program only occur in the \emph{session} part of a class declaration: no type is declared for fields because they can vary at run-time and are always initially $\nullterm$, and method declarations are also typeless, as explained earlier.

 A session type $S$ corresponds to a view of an object from outside.
 It shows which methods can be called, and their signatures, but the fields are not visible.
 We refer to $\branch{\methsign{m_i}{T_i}{T'_i}}{S_i}{i\in I}$ as a \emph{branch} type and to $\choice{l}{S_l}{l\in E}$ as a \emph{variant} type.
 Session type $\End$ abbreviates the empty branch type $\{\}$.
 The core language does not include named session types, or the \lstinline|session| and \lstinline|where| clauses from the examples; we just work with recursive session type expressions of the form $\rectype{X}{S}$, which are required to be \emph{contractive}, i.e.\ containing no subexpression of the form $\rectype{X_1}{\cdots\rectype{X_n}{X_1}}$.
+We require contractivity so that every session type defines some behaviour.
 The $\mu$ operator is a binder, giving rise, in the standard way, to notions of bound and free variables and alpha-equivalence.
 A type is \emph{closed} if it includes no free variables.
 We denote by $T\subs{U}{X}$ the capture-avoiding substitution of $U$ for $X$ in~$T$.